alloy77/alloy77/README.md

 ## Hi there 👋
+I am Ayushman Panigrahi.
+I am currently pursuing a Bachelor's degree in Computer Science and Engineering from KIIT University.
 <!--
 **alloy77/alloy77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.